monemonesi/TDD_Katas/README.md

 # TDD_Katas
-A collection of typical Katas used as excercises to practice TDD in c#
+A collection of typical Katas used as excercises to practice TDD in C#